mjpritchard/test-decap-help/content/docs/for-cloud-tenants/adding-and-removing-ssh-keys-from-an-external-cloud-vm.md

 The allowed SSH keys for a user can be found in `$HOME/.ssh/authorized_keys` for the user.
 For `root`, this is `/root/.ssh/authorized_keys`.

-To grant access to a user, they must first MISSING LINK.
-Once they have done this, they should give you their **public** key. **The private key should never leave the user's machine.** Once you have added this public key as a new line to the `authorized_keys` file for the target user on your External Cloud VM, the user will be able to SSH to the machine.
+To grant access to a user, they must first {{<link "../getting-started/generate-ssh-key-pair">}}generate an SSH key pair{{</link>}}.
+Once they have done this, they should give you their **public** key. **The private key should never leave the user's local machine.** Once you have added this public key as a new line to the `authorized_keys` file for the target user on your External Cloud VM, the user will be able to SSH to the machine.